Certification Exam Study Tips

 - Flash cards or index card may be helpful

 The certification exam questions are written so the candidate uses critical thinking skills.
 There are certainly many recalled memory items, but the majority has you reflect on your practice and come to a conclusion with the right answer.
 Many of the questions will ask you to prioritize, or answer what is BEST, or MOST LIKELY.
-If you are a person who likes to memorize data, try to not only memorize the data and think of an example, so you really know it.
+It is best not to memorize data.
+Think of an example, so you really know it.
 If you don't understand it, search it out.